ericdorsey/MarkdownIndexCreator/README.md

 ```

+If an existing `index.md` is found it is renamed `index_old.md`

-Note the script doesn't add a link for itself, ie, no link is created for `index.md`.
+Note the script doesn't add a link for itself, ie, no link is created for `index.md` or `index_old.md`.
 In the scenario above `indexmaker.py` had previously been run so there was already a prior `index.md` in the root of the folder.